moneyadviceservice/bowndler/README.md

 1. In the root of your project run `bowndler update`
 2. If your packages are not being updated as expected run `bower cache clean` first
+3. If your packages are still not being updated.
+Delete the `bower_components` directory and try again

 ### Autohook